-\subsection{Resolution of the time steps}
+\section{Resolution of the Time Steps}

-We first resolve three different intensity peaks in our setup.
-Running the experiment for a pair of signal and idler photons for 10 seconds produces the measured pair at a rate of $10^4$ photons per second.
+We first resolve three different intensity peaks in our setup for a trivial Hamiltonian described by an identity matrix.
+Running the experiment for a pair of signal and idler photons produces the measured pair at a rate of $10^4$ photons per second.
 We record the time of arrival of signal photons in each of the channels, storing these times relative to the arrival time of their corresponding idler photon.
-In Fig.~\ref{fig:2} we depict the count of photons per time and channel (from top to bottom from channel 1 to channel 6), showing a clear separation between three different arrival times, after going through the chip one, two, or three times.
-These peaks are well above the background noise and do not overlap, confirming the Loop-QPC ability to maintain clear signal separation.
-These results are obtained by programming the Loop-QPC such that the unitary module is derived from a trivial Hamiltonian described by an identity matrix.
+We depict the count of photons per time and channel.
+Figure~\ref{fig:2}(a) displays the detailed count histogram for channel 1, while Fig.~\ref{fig:2}(b) shows the histograms for channels 2 through 6 (from top to bottom).
+These results show a clear separation between three different arrival times, after the chip is passed through one, two, or three times.
+The peaks are well above background noise and do not overlap, confirming the Loop-QPC's ability to maintain clear signal separation.

-To stress the advantages of the Loop-QPC we have designed, even for this trivial Hamiltonian, we numerically compare the photon losses versus the number of loops for different designs.
+To stress the advantages of the Loop-QPC we have designed, we numerically compare the photon losses versus the number of loops for different designs.
 We compare SOI platforms~\cite{zhang2021optical}, LNOI platforms~\cite{sund2023high}, and off-chip loop-based SiN setups~\cite{chen2022iterative}.
-In our loss calculations, we considered only the difference in transmission losses and functional units loss to each platform, with all other conditions remaining consistent with our platform.
-For the design with the off-chip loop case, we also account for the photons coupling loss during each loop.
-As shown in the inset of Fig.~\ref{fig:2} a, our Loop-QPC design has reduced losses because it avoids some of the key issues of the other technologies, i.e. SOI platforms suffer from high propagation loop loss, LNOI platforms have high MZI propagation loss, and setups with off-chip loops experience high coupling loss for each loop.
-More details on the loss calculation comparisons and scalability for the Loop-QPC are provided in App.~\ref{sup:D} and \ref{sup:E}, respectively.
+In our loss calculations, we considered only the difference in transmission losses and functional units loss to each platform, while keeping all other conditions, such as the photon wavelength (centered at 1550 nm for all platforms), consistent with our own experimental setup.
+For the design with the off-chip loop case, we also account for the photon coupling loss during each loop.
+As shown in Fig.~\ref{fig:2}(c), our Loop-QPC design has reduced losses because it avoids some of the key issues of the other technologies, i.e., SOI platforms suffer from high propagation loop loss, LNOI platforms have high MZI propagation loss, and setups with off-chip loops experience high coupling loss for each loop.
+Further detailed comparisons on loss analysis can be found in the Supp.
+Mat.
+D.

-\subsection{Evolution of Spin-Boson Model}
+\section{Evolution of Spin-Boson Model}